istSOS/VistSOS/README.md

 # VistSOS

-The VistSOS data visualization framework will allow users to configure and customize static and dynamic charts of data coming from istSOS.
+The VistSOS data visualization framework will allow users to configure and customize static and dynamic charts populated with data coming from istSOS.
 This visualizations can be included in external websites as Web Components with minimum configuration effort.

 For more information about this project: